 Secondly, the Bible makes it VERY clear that God holds each person responsible and accountable for his own sins (i.e. a child is not responsible for the sins of his father).
 Here are the best verses showing this:

-(I suggest reading all Ezekiel 18, but I will focus on just a few verses here.)
+(I suggest reading all Ezekiel 18, but I will focus on 7 verses here.)

-(Ezek 18:14,17-20) Now lo, if he beget a son, that seeth all his father's sins which he hath done, and considereth, and doeth not such like, (17) .... he shall not die for the iniquity of his father, he shall surely live.
-(18) As for the father, because he cruelly oppressed, spoiled his brother by violence, and did that which is not good among his people, lo, even he shall die in his iniquity.
+(Ezek 18:14-20) Now, lo, if he beget a son, that seeth all his father's sins which he hath done, and considereth, and doeth not such like, (15) That hath not eaten upon the mountains, neither hath lifted up his eyes to the idols of the house of Israel, hath not defiled his neighbour's wife, (16) Neither hath oppressed any, hath not withholden the pledge, neither hath spoiled by violence, but hath given his bread to the hungry, and hath covered the naked with a garment, (17) That hath taken off his hand from the poor, that hath not received usury nor increase, hath executed my judgments, hath walked in my statutes; he shall not die for the iniquity of his father, he shall surely live.
+(18) As for his father, because he cruelly oppressed, spoiled his brother by violence, and did that which is not good among his people, lo, even he shall die in his iniquity.
 (19) Yet say ye, Why? doth not the son bear the iniquity of the father?
 When the son hath done that which is lawful and right, and hath kept all my statutes, and hath done them, he shall surely live.
 (20) The soul that sinneth, it shall die.
-The son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son; the righteousness of the righteous shall be upon him, and the wickedness of the wicked shall be upon him.
+The son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son: the righteousness of the righteous shall be upon him, and the wickedness of the wicked shall be upon him.

 (Deut 24:16) The fathers shall not be put to death for the children,

 neither shall the children be put to death for the fathers: